zhorifiandi/zhorifiandi.github.io/_posts/2024-12-16-simplify-your-code-review-process-with-automation.md

 ### 3. **Add Code Scanning for Security and Code Quality**

 Security vulnerabilities and code quality issues can be hard to spot manually, especially in large codebases.
-Tools like SonarQube and CodeQL perform automated scans to identify issues.
+Tools like [SonarQube](https://github.com/SonarSource/sonarqube) perform automated scans to identify issues.
+This tool will have checking on this area:

-- Set these tools to scan automatically on each PR.
-- Configure rules to block merging until critical issues are resolved.
+- Reliability
+- Security Vulnerabilities
+- Code Smells

+Check the list of available rules in here: https://rules.sonarsource.com/

 ---

 ### 4. **Implement Architecture Unit Tests**
 Checking for architectural consistency can be hard, especially as systems grow.
 Architecture tests ensure that code changes adhere to the established design and principles, keeping the codebase organized and scalable.

 Tool that pioneering this is [ArchUnit](https://www.archunit.org/), which covers Java and .NET/C#.
 (I haven’t tried them😅).
-However, I have tried other tool which inspired by ArchUnit:
+However, I have tried other toos which inspired by ArchUnit:
 - [ts-arch for TypeScript](https://github.com/ts-arch/ts-arch)
 - [arch-go for Golang](https://github.com/fdaines/arch-go)